How to install a game fence?

 Fences for sheep, game or metal fencing against wild boar: Every type of fencing is different.
 We must develop thoroughly the placement of the posts, the type of trellis, its height, etc. according to the purpose of the fence.

 Posts – at the basis of a solid fence

 The selection of posts is the first stage of planning of a fence – for farming or forest protection purposes.
 Usually our choice would be peeled posts from local spruce, special for their excellent balance of quality and price.

-In order to guarantee the long life of the fence for sheep or game, we would advise that the posts should be impregnated.
-Creosote offers a maximum life for the posts: 15 to 20 years.
-Impregnation under pressure in autoclave, as applied by Peter Müller, gives the best results.
-Thanks to this procedure, the creosote penetrates deeply the sapwood – the impregnable part of the wood – and that way guarantees its optimum protection.
+In order to guarantee the long life of the fence for sheep or game, we would advise impregnation of the posts.
+Impregnation under pressure in autoclave, as applied during the eco-friendly salt impregnation DeepProtect treatment by Peter Müller, gives the best results.
+Thanks to this procedure, the salt penetrates deeply the sapwood – the impregnable part of the wood – and that way guarantees its optimum protection.